rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Up to 60mm of rain recorded as Orange alert in place
+## Up to 60mm of rain recorded in east following heavy rain

 date: 2025-07-21, from: RTÉ News

-A Status Orange warning for rain is in place for four counties in Leinster, with Met Éireann warning of widespread surface flooding and "hazardous" travel conditions as up to 60mm of rain was recorded in some areas.
+Up to 60mm of rain was recorded following heavy downpours across the east of the country, which led to widespread surface flooding and "hazardous" travel conditions.

 <br>